 Prudency is not an advantage or disadvantage of a simplification.
 However the requirements/prerequisites for the application of a simplification that is not prudent are typically higher.
 An advantage of prudent simplifications is the fact that there is an incentive for the undertakings to move to the proper solution without applying simplifications.
-A disadvantage is the fact that prudent simplifications lead to higher capital requirements, which in turn tend to make the related insurance products more expensive.
+A disadvantage is the fact that prudent simplifications lead to higher capital requirements than are actually required, which in turn tend to make the related insurance products more expensive.

 CAT risk coverage: if the simplification leads to a substantial increase in the SCR, the insurance undertakings might decide not to cover those risks based on the influence in the decision-making.